 Recent optical coherence tomography (OCT) and histopathology studies have substantiated the occurrence of a precise pattern in retinal nerve fiber layer (RNFL) loss, disease progression, and natural history.
 In particular, loss of macular RGCs precedes the clinical disease onset.
 Clinical stages of LHON can be defined according to the time of onset and clinical investigations.
 In asymptomatic phase (mutation carriers) the fundus examination may be normal or there may be recognizable changes and OCT measurements including vascular abnormalities (microangiopathy and telangiectatic vessels), hyperemia of the optic disc, and RNFL swelling (pseudoedema) that is detected by OCT as increased thickness of the RNFL in the inferior and temporal quadrants.

-Subacute phase is defined as 6 months from onset of clinical symptoms.
+The subacute phase is defined as 6 months from the onset of clinical symptoms.
 As central scotoma develops and central visual acuity starts to deteriorate rapidly, and it is at this time that most patients will usually seek medical attention.

 Visual acuity usually stabilizes within 4 to 6 months of the onset of symptoms.
 The dynamic phase is between 6 months to 1 year from the onset of symptoms.
 Clinical metrics such as visual fields and OCT measurements may still evolve usually plateauing at one year after onset.
 At this point, the dynamic phase ends with a transition into the chronic stage of the disease.